sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

 ### Access schema configuration

 1. Open the SAP Document AI basic UI, as described in the tutorial: [Use Trial to Subscribe to the SAP Document AI Basic UI](cp-aibus-dox-ui-sub) or [Use Free Tier to Subscribe to SAP Document AI Basic UI](cp-aibus-dox-free-ui-sub).

-    >If you **HAVE NOT** just used the **Set up account for SAP Document AI** booster to create a service instance for SAP Document AI and subscribe to the SAP Document AI basic UI, observe the following:

     >- To access the [Schema Configuration](https://help.sap.com/viewer/5fa7265b9ff64d73bac7cec61ee55ae6/SHIP/en-US/3c7862e30fc2488ea95f58f1d77e424e.html) and [Template](https://help.sap.com/viewer/5fa7265b9ff64d73bac7cec61ee55ae6/SHIP/en-US/1eeb08998f49409681c06a01febc3172.html) features, ensure that you use the `blocks_of_100` plan to create the service instance for SAP Document AI Trial.